 We have historically enjoyed a lower operating cost structure than our industry peers due to our low cost telesales in our IT Staffing Services segment and our offshore delivery models in both of our operating segments.
 These business models are cost-effective and allow us to quickly adjust our cost structure to changes in our business environment.
 Our blue-chip client base has resulted in high quality accounts receivable and a strong and predictable cash flow conversion metric.
-Additionally, we have an existing credit facility to support our organic growth aspirations and we have access to supplementary credit for inorganic opportunities.
+Additionally, we have an existing credit facility to support our organic and inorganic growth aspirations.